Click to review Medicare Advantage plans. Gat a quote and enroll or call/email Cara

 Part C - Medicare Advantage

 Parts A and B benefits are a part of Original Medicare that provide Hospital (Part A) and Medical (Part B) services described below.
 When you have Original Medicare, you can obtain your benefits through any provider in the United States that accepts Medicare payment.
-You can add a Medicare Supplement Insurance Plan (MediGap) and a Prescription Drug Plan.
+Additionally, you can explore Medicare Advantage options or add a Medicare Supplement Insurance Plan (MediGap) along with a Prescription Drug Plan.

 Part C - Medicare Advantage